Founded Semantics and Constraint Semantics of Logic Rules

 \end{itemize} In examples with no explicit specification of declarations, default declarations are used.

 Rules of form~(\ref{eqn-rule}) without negation are captured exactly by Datalog~\cite{Ceri:Gottlob:Tanca:90,AbiHulVia95}, a database query language based on the logic programming paradigm.
 Recursion in Datalog allows queries not expressible in relational algebra or relational calculus.
 Negation allows more sophisticated logic to be expressed directly.
-However, unrestricted negation in recursion has been the main challenge in defining the semantics of such a language, e.g.,~\cite{apt1994negation,fitting2002fixpoint,Tru16}, including whether the semantics should be 2-valued or 3-valued, and whether the rules are considered complete or not.
+However, unrestricted negation in recursion has been the main challenge in defining the semantics of such a language, e.g.,~\cite{apt1994negation,fitting2002fixpoint}, including whether the semantics should be 2-valued or 3-valued.